A fully flexible way to invest

-We offer two ways to invest using an Investment ISA (also known as a stocks and shares ISA).
+We offer two ways to invest using our award-winning Investment ISA ('Best Stocks & Shares ISA Provider', Shares Awards 2021).
 Choose your own investments with Smart Investor, or let us make the decisions for you with Plan & Invest.
 Either way, invest up to £20,000 per year and any returns you make are tax-free1.

 Start investing to make the most of those special times to come by using your new 2021-22 ISA allowance in an Investment ISA today.
 The sooner you begin, the sooner you could grow your money, tax efficiently.